Pico LED Matrix Shield – Theory

 This is illustrated below:

 This covers all the important that you need to know about the LED matrix shield.
-The following posts will walk you through the demo sketches to help you interface the shield.
+Check the other posts on the product page to learn ho wto interface the shield and create patterns.